Traveling on a Train Cross-Country in Ukraine

 Sadly my fresh chance to steal the tea holders has been scuppered by my new Belarusian friends, who have not stopped talking to me (and therefore not stopped looking at me) for the journey so far.

-Eight year old Misha in the bunk above has been made by his mother to practise his five phrases of English (“No Russian, English now!
+Eight-year-old Misha in the bunk above has been made by his mother to practice his five phrases of English (“No Russian, English now!
 Misha, English!”), and I have been force fed about a million mini croissants at the hands of the same woman.